Get a free, no obligation personal loan quote with rates as low as 9.90%

 • Supervisor is creating a difficult work environment

-• Significant changes to terms and conditions of the job that affects salary
+• Significant changes to terms and conditions of the job that affect salary

 • Significant change in work duties

 Without just cause for leaving your job, you will not be eligible for regular EI benefits.
-Check out the Government of Canada website for more information on causes that are justified for voluntarily leaving your job.
+You must be able to show that quitting your job voluntarily was your only solution.

 For starters, try to rectify the situation with your employer or union representative to see if the problem at work can be fixed.
 For example, consider the following alternatives before quitting: